 As the world of digital marketing continues to expand, so do the options available that impact the way companies grow and capture their customers.
-It almost feels like there are new digital marketing software options, tactics, and algorithms every month that beg you to give them a try in order to optimize your digital marketing activities and attract that valuable customer base.
+New digital marketing software options, tactics, and algorithms pop up every month.
+They beg you to give them a try to optimize your digital marketing activities and attract that valuable customer base.
 One tool that you’ve probably heard mentioned quite a bit in recent years is regarding the implementation of a content management system or CMS.

 Think about this fact - it’s believed that there are nearly two billion websites online today.
 That means that there’s approximately one website for every four people in the world.
 That number is even more impressive considering that roughly only half of the world’s population has internet access.

-In the past, the process of managing a website’s content was a tedious and technical process.
+In the past, the process of managing a website’s content was tedious and technical.
 Allocated employees took on a load of tasks such as loading the project, identifying the code, rewriting the code, committing changes to a repository, and deploying the updates to the website.
-However now, thanks to Content Management Systems (CMS), this process has been simplified significantly.
+However, thanks to Content Management Systems (CMS), this process has been simplified significantly.

 Due in part to the functionality and ease of a CMS, many business owners are migrating from traditional static web pages to this new option.
 There are numerous CMS options available to consumers, with WordPress, Joomla, Drupal, and Magento among the most popular.

 WordPress is the most commonly used, controlling upwards of 60% of the market share.
-Of all active websites on the internet, approximately 30% are controlled using WordPress.
+Of all active websites on the internet, approximately 30% are controlled using WordPress - probably because WordPress development and maintenance are simplified processes compared to coding your own site.
 You’ll hear more about WordPress later on, but let’s take a deeper look at CMS systems and the value it can bring to your digital marketing goals.

 Benefits of a CMS

-There are a number of benefits to using a CMS.
+There are several benefits to using a CMS.
 One main advantage is that installing a CMS is significantly faster than coding a website from scratch.
 Many CMS platforms come with standard bundled features so that you can get up and running with the bare basics very quickly.
 You can always upgrade or add additional features after you are operational and evaluate what else you need.
-Content management systems also have support teams behind the scenes that are constantly working on updates and new features that aim to do even more to help digital marketing activities.
+Content management systems also have support teams behind the scenes that are continually working on updates and new features that aim to do even more to help digital marketing activities.

 In today’s technologically-advanced era, online security is a big issue for companies.
 It’s common to hear news stories about hacks and security breaches to some of the biggest brands and their websites.
-It doesn’t matter if you are a huge global company or a small startup, having a secure website where your customers feel safe is of utmost importance.
-Many businesses who have implemented a CMS note that the potential security vulnerabilities that pop up are handled quickly.
-This means it’s always easy to ensure that your website is up to date and secure and your customers feel safe and confident whenever they visit your site.
+Whether you're a global company or a small startup; having a secure website where your customers feel safe is of utmost importance.
+Many businesses that have implemented a CMS note that potential security vulnerabilities that pop up are handled quickly.
+This means it’s always easy to ensure that your website is up to date and secure, and your customers feel safe and confident whenever they visit your site.

 Let’s look at a few other features of a CMS that have been identified as most valuable to users such as: